F TROOP Fridays: Number Three

 One man who won't be seeking a commission is Sergeant O'Rourke (Forrest Tucker) who explains it succinctly to Agarn, citing the income from O'Rourke Enterprises that would cease as a result of the promotion.
 "If they made me a General I'd be taking a pay cut!"

 Before we resume, I must say that while F TROOP gets a lot of flak for historical inaccuracies, they were on solid ground with the payroll distribution during THE PHANTOM MAJOR (ep.
 3).
 O'Rourke got $17 and private Dobbs $13, which is historically accurate based on this link.
 So what would General O'Rourke get paid?
 Assuming he's a one star or Brigadier General, his salary would increase nearly twentyfold, to $315.00 per month.
 With 17 privates, 2 enlisted men and Captain Parmenter ($115.50 per month) that's only $51.50 short of what all of F Troop earns in a month.
-Clearly, O'Rourke Enterprises is one ass-kicking Capitalistic venture.
+Legal or not, O'Rourke Enterprises is apparently one ass-kicking business.

 And so the Major's search for authority figures will begin with a fitness test.
 Based on that pay scale from the link, you'd think everyone else would be very interested, with the possible exception of the Vice President of thriving O'Rourke Enterprises, Corporal Agarn.
 But, no, the words "fitness test" and "simulated battle conditions" are sufficient to trigger a parade of exemption requests.
 Duffy (Bob Steele) cites his old wound at the Alamo for about the 847th time, Hoffenmueller (John Mitchum) cites an ankle problem (in German) and Dobbs (James Hampton) cites a series of "dizzy spells" lately.